Ikuze/jenkins-dynamic-inventory/README.md

 ###### ansible_port

 	If we can get the port from the launcher, we will set it.
 If not, we won't.
-	(Basically we will only set it when using ssh-slaves launcher).
+	(Basically, we will only set it when using ssh-slaves launcher).
 	If you need to set this variable in a windows slave, you will have to do it via 'compose'.

 ###### temporary_offline